Judgment No. 3080

 ILOAT Judgment(s): 2590

-complaint allowed; complaint allowed in part; marital status; staff regulations and rules; interpretation; provision; social benefits; insurance benefit; same-sex marriage
+marital status; staff regulations and rules; interpretation; provision; dependant; social benefits; same-sex marriage; medical expenses

 "According to the Tribunal's case law, when an organisation is ordered to grant a financial benefit to a staff member who fulfilled the legal requirements for claiming it, but who failed to do so as soon as his/her entitlement arose, the benefit in question is due only as from the date of the initial claim by the person concerned, and not the date on which he/she became entitled to the benefit ([...] see Judgment 2550, under 6, or Judgment 2860, under 22).
 There would be no justification for ordering an organisation unexpectedly to pay potentially large, backdated, aggregated sums for benefits which had not been claimed by the staff member concerned when he or she should have done so. [...]
 [Moreover] it is true that the position would be different if the Organization itself were responsible for the fact that the [staff member] did not submit a claim [at that time]."

 ILOAT Judgment(s): 2550, 2860

 liability; marital status; organisation; delay; exception; judgment of the tribunal; amount; non-retroactivity; staff member's duties; condition; date; payment; request by a party; medical expenses

 "[T]he rule laid down in Article VII, paragraph 1, of the Statute of the Tribunal that internal means of redress must first be exhausted does not apply to a claim for compensation for moral injury, which constitutes a claim for consequential relief which the Tribunal has the power to grant in all circumstances (see Judgment 2609, under 10, or Judgment 2779, under 7)."

 ILOAT reference: Article VII, paragraph 1, of the Statute

 ILOAT Judgment(s): 2609, 2779